 This has lead to the development of a variety of experiential transitional programs to final year medical students.
 The Pre-Internship or Preparation of Internship (PRINT) terms involve an observership or clerkship in a hospital.
 This is often supported by tutorials and simulation training.

-Practicising prescribing is important part of PRINT terms and seeking out the advice of the ward pharmacist is a good start.
-Medication prescribing and transcribing is a high risk task for an intern.
+Practicising prescribing is an important part of PRINT terms and seeking out the advice of the ward pharmacist is a good start.
+Medication prescribing and transcribing is a high-risk task for an intern.
 Medication errors are very common and can be associated with significant morbidity.